albar965/littlenavmap-manual/en/INFO.md

 ## ![Information](../images/icons/infodock.png "Information") Information Dock Window {#information-dock-window}

-This dock window contains text information about airports in several tabs as well as information for one or more navaids or airways in another tab.
+This dock window contains text information about airports in several tabs as well as information for one or more navaids, airways in another tab plus and additional tab showing airspace information.

 A tab `Weather` also includes decoded weather information for the selected airport.

 All information can be copied into the clipboard as formatted text.
 Use the context menu of the text fields or use `Ctrl+A` to select all and `Ctrl+C` to copy the content to the clipboard.